Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice: Models

-To test the role of the long-range tail of the Coulomb interaction in establishing the population inversion, we also consider a similar model where the interactions $V(\{ Q_a \})$ between monopoles are truncated at nearest-neighbour distance:
+To test the role of the long-range tail of the Coulomb interaction in the appearance of the population inversion, we also consider a similar model where the interactions $V(\{ Q_a \})$ between monopoles are truncated at nearest-neighbour distance:

-Such a nearest-neighbour interaction between monopoles allows for the formation of noncontractible pairs without inducing any long-range energetic bias in the motion of the monopoles~\footnote{We note that defective tetrahedra in spin ice are also subject to Coulomb interactions of entropic origin~\cite{Henley2010}.
-Whereas we are unable to alter the range of such interactions, we generally expect them to be negligible.
-This is indeed confirmed by the good agreement between the CSI and CM results for truncated interactions.}.
+This model will be referred to as classical spin ice with truncated interactions.
+Such a nearest-neighbour interaction between monopoles allows for the formation of noncontractible pairs without inducing any long-range energetic bias in the motion of the monopoles.

 Separating an isolated pair of nearest-neighbour monopoles with charge $Q=\pm 1$ in this model costs an energy $\Delta$.
 To preserve the behaviour of the system (primarily its ground state), the truncation of the interactions must be done with care.
-We choose the value of $\Delta$ such that the energy barrier to separating a noncontractible pair around a hexagonal plaquette (as depicted in Fig.~\ref{fig:nc-pair}) is equal in the truncated and long-ranged cases:
+We choose the value of $\Delta$ such that the energy barrier to separating a noncontractible pair around a hexagonal plaquette (as depicted in Fig.~\ref{fig:nc-pair}) is equal in the cases of truncated~\eqref{eqn:CSI-truncated-Hamiltonian} and long-ranged~\eqref{eq: long range case} interactions~\footnote{This energy barrier is equal to the Coulomb energy required to separate the pair to third neighbour distance, $r_\text{3n}$, i.e., $\Delta = E_\text{nn}(1 - r_\text{nn}/r_\text{3n})$.}:

 Such a choice preserves the charge vacuum ground state, and since the energy barrier for the activated decay of noncontractible pairs is equal for both types of interaction, the demise of a possible metastable plateau will occur at similar times in the two cases.

 The difference between the single spin flip dynamics of the two Hamiltonians, $H_c$ and $H_t$, therefore rests solely in the long-range energetic bias in the motion of monopoles across the system.
+In a finite system containing $L^3$ cubic unit cells, the total number of spins is $N_s=16L^3$, and the number of tetrahedra is $N_t = 8L^3$.
+In our simulations, we use periodic boundary conditions and we deal with long-ranged interactions (dipolar as well as Coulomb) using the method of Ewald summation~\cite{deLeeuw1980,Frenkel2001}.

+We note that there also exists a long-range Coulomb interaction between monopoles of entropic origin~\cite{Henley2010}.
+As we are unable to alter the range of the entropic interactions, we introduce in the following section a family of charge models that live on the diamond lattice in which the charges are not born out of underlying spin configurations.
+This will allow us to observe that the role of entropic interactions in thermal quenches is in fact negligible and hence they will not be discussed further in our work.
+This is shown most directly by the good quantitative agreement between the classical spin ice and charge model simulations, and the mean field analytics, for truncated interactions.